-Cabrera, bullpen lead Nationals to 13-0 rout of Pirates
+Nationals continue onslaught with 4 HRs, pound Pirates 13-0

 TRAINER’S ROOM

-Nationals: RHP Max Scherzer is scheduled to be activated from the injured list Thursday and start in the finale of the four-game series.
-The three-time Cy Young Award winner has pitched once over the past six weeks because of a strained muscle in his back. … 1B Ryan Zimmerman had his rehab assignment transferred to Single-A Potomac from Double-A Harrisburg.
+Nationals: Scherzer is scheduled to be activated from the injured list Thursday and start in the finale of the four-game series.
+He has pitched once over the past six weeks because of a strained muscle in his back. … Ross said he is confident that he will be able to make his next scheduled start Saturday against the Cubs at Wrigley Field. … 1B Ryan Zimmerman had his rehab assignment transferred to Single-A Potomac from Double-A Harrisburg.

 Pirates: C Elias Díaz was removed after the fourth inning as a precaution after being struck in the facemask by a foul tip.